Your Student Visa responsibilities

-- Where an applicant has studied on a course at the same level as the course he or she has applied for at the University, he or she will be required to explain how this complements and enhances their previous study.
-The Admissions Office or relevant Academic will also be required to provide a statement confirming that they agree that this represents academic progression.
+- Where an applicant has studied on a course at the same level as the course they have applied for at the University, they will be required to explain how this complements and enhances their previous study.
 If the University does not consider that academic progression can be justified to the Home Office, it will not issue a CAS.

 - The University reserves the right to not issue a CAS to students who wish to study at a lower level than their previous UK study.

-All applicants that require a Tier 4 visa must meet the minimum Home Office English Language ability requirements before the University can issue the Certificate of Acceptance for Study (CAS) that is needed to apply for a Tier 4 visa.
+All applicants that require a Student Visa must meet the minimum Home Office English Language ability requirements before the University can issue the CAS that is needed to apply for a Student Visa.